eliana-pino/tidy/README.md

 Building From Source
 --------------------

-If you’re building from source, be aware that there are now three (3) different build targets setup:
+If you’re building from source, be aware that there are three different build targets:

     - Balthisar Tidy (web)
     - Balthisar Tidy (app)
     - Balthisar Tidy (pro)

-_Note that you will probably have to turn off code-signing unless you have an Apple Developer Account_.
-You will still build the same product; it simply won’t be signed with a developer certificate.
+Refer to How To Build, below, for important information.

-### Build Targets
+### Main Build Targets

 - **Balthisar Tidy (web)** will build the version distributed on the www.balthisar.com website, and will include support for Sparkle for auto-updating.

 - **Balthisar Tidy (app)** will be build the version distributed on Apple's App Store, and does not include anything remotely associated with Sparkle.
 It is otherwise identical with the `(web)` build.

 - **Balthisar Tidy (pro)** will build the version distributed as “Balthisar Tidy for Work” on the App Store.
 Yes, this is the paid version that includes AppleScript support and the ability to export Tidy configuration files, as well as future, unspecified changes.
   If you want to build it yourself and avoid paying for it in the App Store, you can!

 ### Additional Build Targets